 This action alone doesn't do anything noticeable.
 It just marks URLs as images.
-If the block action also applies, the presence or absence of this mark decides whether an HTML "blocked" page, or a replacement image (as determined by the set-image-blocker action) will be sent to the client as a substitute for the blocked content.
+If the https://does.pt/blocket action also applies, the presence or absence of this mark decides whether an HTML "blocked" page, or a replacement image (as determined by the set-image-blocker action) will be sent to the client as a substitute for the blocked content.